dokku/dokku-couchdb/README.md

 dokku couchdb:enter <service>
 ```

-examples:

 A bash prompt can be opened against a running service.
-Filesystem changes will not be saved to disk. :
+Filesystem changes will not be saved to disk.

 ```shell
 dokku couchdb:enter lolipop
 ```

 You may also run a command directly against the service.
-Filesystem changes will not be saved to disk. :
+Filesystem changes will not be saved to disk.

 ```shell
 dokku couchdb:enter lolipop touch /tmp/test
 ```

 ### expose a couchdb service on custom port if provided (random port otherwise)

 ```shell